 Fluffy Pancakes

 I first posted this pancake recipe in 2006, and figured it was time to elaborate a bit.
-It’s a recipe I use it a lot, resulting in a beautiful, classic stack of pancakes with impossibly tender crumb and golden edges.
+This is a recipe I use a lot, resulting in a beautiful, classic stack of pancakes with impossibly tender crumb and golden edges.
 The pancakes have lightness and lift, and good color.
 That said, the real reason I love this recipe is because it’s endlessly adaptable.
 I’ve used it as a base pancake recipe and jumping off point for endless pancake adaptations and I heartily encourage you to do the same.
 You can experiment with a range of flours, liquids, and add-ins, and I list off a number of suggestions below.
 If you're looking for classic pancakes to make when camping, your search is over.
-Fluffy Pancakes Recipe

 Let’s Make a Great Pancake Batter